TMackay-Champion/LinaForma/PCA_phase_composition/README.md

 ## Overview
 This code allows the user to perform Principal Component Analysis (PCA) and K-means clustering on any data of interest, such as phase compositional data.
 This workflow allows the user to assess whether there are mulitple populations or just a single population of particular phases.
 The data should be put in the observations.csv file.
-The data could be end-member activities, compositions or site allocations.

 <details>